 Isaiah is remarkably precise in identifying what is wrong with his society.
 He claims that Israel’s troubles are down to their refusing to look after the most vulnerable in society.
 Because there are orphans begging on the street, because there are widows living in penury, because there are people who are discriminated against and oppressed, Israel cannot thrive.
 And no matter how much time and effort the people put into their worship, God will refuse to hear their prayers.
 Our worship cannot be genuine if, in the rest of our lives, we do not practice justice.
 If there’s blood on our hands, all our worship avails us nothing.

-When Isaiah preaches like this he stand in an old tradition.
-Earlier, the prophet Amos had God say to the people:
+When Isaiah preached like this he already stood in an old tradition.
+An earlier prophet, Amos, had God saying to the people:

 The Lord says, “I hate your religious festivals; I cannot stand them!
 When you bring me burnt offerings and grain offerings, I will not accept them; I will not accept the animals you have fattened to bring me as offerings.
 Stop your noisy songs; I do not want to listen to your harps.
-Instead, let justice flow like a stream, and righteousness like a river that never goes dry’” (Amos 5.21-24).
+Instead, let justice flow like a stream, and righteousness like a river that never goes dry” .

 If justice is not done, if we are not doing what we can for the poor and the oppressed, then our worship is not, cannot be, genuine, and God will not accept it.

-To a rich man seeking eternal life, Jesus once advised that he should sell all his belongings, give them money to the poor, and follow him (Luke 18.18-29).
+The Biblical witness, the preaching of prophets like Isaiah and Amos, makes it clear that there can be little hope of God taking us seriously if all we want to do is worship and ignore injustice.
+To a rich man seeking eternal life, Jesus once advised that he should sell all his belongings, give them money to the poor, and follow him.
 In today’s Gospel reading, we learn about why that is important.
-We are to be people who are not afraid, because we will not put out trust in material things.
+We are to be people who are not afraid of anything, because we will not put out trust in material things.
 There are riches in heaven, says Christ, spiritual wealth which can never run out.
-The secret of life is finding security in the right place: ‘For your heart will always be where your riches are’, says Christ.
+The secret of life is finding security in the right place: as Christ says to us:

 This is completely the opposite of what our consumerist culture teaches us.
 And it is the complete opposite of what much so-called ‘new age’ religion teaches.
 And it is, frankly, the opposite what how many of us think- even those of us who call ourselves Christian.
 As part of the consumerist culture, we too often find that our hearts yearn for physical, earthy riches.
 We, too, fall for the myth that we can be happy if we only have enough money, enough possessions, enough status, enough fun and entertainment.
 But the Gospel teaches us that we have to renounce that way of thinking.
 We are to rely on God and nothing else.
 Otherwise our hearts are in the wrong place.

 Worse, we are complicit, too, in injustice and oppression.
 If we can buy cheap coffee, it’s probably because some African coffee farmer somewhere is not being paid enough to live on.
 Your bargain shirt might have been made by a child in an Asian sweatshop.
-Too often, we benefit from injustice and oppression.
+We often benefit from injustice and oppression, though we are unaware of it.
 Inevitably, when we come to worship, we, like the people of Israel Isaiah first preached to, also have blood on our hands.

-But even as Isaiah speaks of God’s condemnation, so he also speaks of God’s grace.
-Speaking on behalf of God, the prophet says
+Yet even as Isaiah speaks of God’s condemnation, so he also speaks of God’s grace.
+Speaking on behalf of God, the prophet says:

-Turning to God means that we are reject the values of our consumerist, materialist culture.
+And turning to God in faith, receiving the forgiveness of God, means that we reject the values of our consumerist, materialist culture.
 Our heart will always be where are riches are.
-If our heart is set on gaining wealth and belongings, at the expense of the poor, then we will have blood in our hands.
+So if we claim to worship God, but ignore the poor and vulnerable, then we will have blood in our hands.
 But if we learn to do justice to walk relying on God alone, then our hands will be clean, and our worship will be acceptable God, for now our hearts will be in the right place.

 Ascription of Praise